A STRONGER LOVING WORLD

 And, with PAGE 6, we finally see the body of the creature – having only perceived the arms, or tentacles, in previous pages.
 Fittingly, the creature was teleported to the Institute for Extraspatial Studies – a Veidt holding where he could secretly build the receiver for his teleportation device.
 The greenish liquid covering the front of this building, and the tentacle to our right, is actually the squid’s blood, which is yet another bit of verisimilitude, as squids do actually have green blood.
 Also note that the letters not covered with its blood (and including the “L” formed by the newspaper corner floating over the scene) spell out: “OR ALL DIE.”

-We also have more echoes from previous chapters as we see the Pink Triangle poster Joey asked Bernie, the newsvendor, to put up at his newsstand, the spark hydrant developed by Dr. Manhattan, more instances of the newspaper with the War headline – which is not only symbolic of the threat humanity has been living under throughout this narrative, but also foreshadows the feelings about this creature (that it might be a scout for an alien invasion force) that will propel the narrative toward its end – the Black Freighter comic the younger Bernie has been reading throughout Watchmen with its back cover advocating the Veidt Method (the opening of portion of its slogan: “I will give you bodies…” an ominous phrase given Veidt’s actions), another Rorschach blot from Dr. Long’s briefcase, and the cover to the spark hydrant spattered with blood, which echoes the blood spattered smiley-face button of the Comedian.
+We also have more echoes from previous chapters as we see the Pink Triangle poster Joey asked Bernie, the newsvendor, to put up at his newsstand, the spark hydrant developed by Dr. Manhattan, more instances of the newspaper with the War headline – which is not only symbolic of the threat humanity has been living under throughout this narrative, but also foreshadows the feelings about this creature (that it might be a scout for an alien invasion force) that will propel the narrative toward its end – the Black Freighter comic the younger Bernie has been reading throughout Watchmen with its back cover advocating the Veidt Method (its slogan: “I will give you bodies beyond your wildest imaginings,” an ominous phrase given Veidt’s actions), another Rorschach blot from Dr. Long’s briefcase, and the cover to the spark hydrant spattered with blood, which echoes the blood spattered smiley-face button of the Comedian.

 Panel 1: Again, Moore & Gibbons ironically juxtapose the imagery with the dialogue as Dr. Manhattan comments on the fact that it is “midnight” when they arrive back on Earth while standing in front of the former offices of the Promethean Cab Company – its sign proclaiming Promethean is “Bringing Light to the World” at an hour when there would be no natural light.